rawsrc/PhpEcho/README.md

 </form>
 ```
 Finally, we create a page `page/login.php` based on `layout/main.php`
 and inject the body `block/login.php`.
-All are seeked from the template directory root:<br>
+All are sought from the template directory root:<br>
 ```php
 <?php // LOGIN PAGE